Lord-Skoog/Raspberry-pi-Clock/Raspberry Pi Clock and Alarm Project.md

 ```
 .........................................................

-this is the alarm function.
+This is the alarm function.
 When a GPIO input is detected it starts the timer, currently the code is set to a 3 second timer.
 By chaging the value of 'time_left' we can lengthen that.
 You must put the desired amount of time in seconds.
 So 10 minutes would be a value of 600.
 The alarm will display them as minutes and not seconds until only 60 seconds remain.

 The 'else' if the if statement is triggered when we run out of time and the break ends. following that it will pick a random .mp3 file to play.
 It picks these from a list at the very beginning of the program clearly marked as 'SONGLIST'. as long as the mp3 files are in the same folder as the clock program.
 This is coded to cut the audio at 20 seconds, but you can adjust the length you want it to play for by edditing the final 'time.sleep' value.